 RIO DE JANEIRO, Brazil, Aug.
 9, 2012 /CNW/ - HRT Participações em Petróleo S.A. - "HRT" or "Company" (BM&FBovespa: HRTP3) (TSX-V: HRP.V) announces its results for the 2nd quarter of 2012 ("2Q12") and 1st half of 2012 ("1H12").
 The financial and operating data described below, except where otherwise stated, are presented on a consolidated basis including our direct and indirect subsidiaries: HRT O&G Exploração e Produção de Petróleo Ltda. ("HRT O&G"), Integrated Petroleum Expertise Company - Serviços em Petróleo Ltda. ("IPEX"), HRT Africa Petróleo S.A. ("HRT Africa"), HRT Netherlands B.V. ("Netherlands"), Air Amazonia Serviços Aéreos Ltda. ("Air Amazonia"), HRT America Inc. ("HRT America"), HRT Canada Inc. ("HRT Canada"), its subsidiaries and branches.

-Receivables in advance from Citibank resulting from the TNK-Brasil and
+- Receivables in advance from Citibank resulting from the TNK-Brasil and Petra transaction

 - Spudding-in the well 1-HRT-9-AM